 A caring, respectful environment that supports learning for all

-Code of Conduct – Our Guiding Principles for Working Together
+Code of Conduct – Our guiding principles for working together

-● Clarify and publish expectations for positive student behaviour while at school, while going to and from school, and while attending any school function or activity at any location that is consistent, fair and respectful.
+- Clarify and publish expectations for positive student behaviour while at school, while going to and from school, and while attending any school function or activity at any location that is consistent, fair and respectful.

-The students at George Jay Elementary are expected to be responsible citizens.
-All students have the right to receive an education in a positive, caring environment and to have these rights, there must be responsibilities.
-We expect students and staff to demonstrate their understanding of their rights and their responsibilities.
-Our Guiding Principles for Working Together are:
+The students at George Jay Elementary are learning to be responsible global citizens.
+All students have the right to receive an education in a safe, positive, and caring environment.
+With these rights, come responsibilities.
+We model and teach these rights and responsibilities to all members of our learning community.

 Behaviour expectations outlined in the Code of Conduct are consistently taught and actively promoted.
 Teachers introduce/review the Code of Conduct with their students at the beginning of the school year and refer to it throughout the year, using a variety of strategies and programs, including: